 All transaction fees received in connection with the Company's investments are recognized as income.
 Such fees typically include fees for services, including structuring and advisory services, provided to portfolio companies.
 The Company recognizes income from fees for providing such structuring and advisory services when the services are rendered or the transactions are completed.
 Upon the prepayment of a loan or debt security, any prepayment penalties are recorded as fee income when received.
-Prior to the Formation Transactions, and in accordance with the prior limited partnership agreement, the Company historically recorded transaction fees provided in connection with the Company's investments as a direct offset to management fee expense (See Note 5 to the consolidated financial statements).
-Fee income from structuring and advisory services, amendments and prepayment penalties for the three months ended March 31, 2012 and 2011 totaled \$425,037 and \$0, respectively.
+Fee income from structuring and advisory services, amendments and prepayment penalties for the three months ended March 31, 2013 and 2012 totaled \$406 and \$425, respectively.

 The Company also typically receives upfront loan origination or closing fees in connection with investments.
-Such upfront loan origination and closing fees are capitalized as unearned income offset against investments on our statement of assets and liabilities and amortized as additional interest income over the life of the investment.
-Upfront loan origination and closing fees received in the three months ended March 31, 2012 and 2011 totaled \$168,500 and \$0, respectively.
+Such upfront loan origination and closing fees are capitalized as unearned income offset against investment cost basis on our statement of assets and liabilities and amortized as additional interest income over the life of the investment.
+Upfront loan origination and closing fees received for the three months ended March 31, 2013 and 2012 totaled \$134 and \$168, respectively.